Quaver/Quaver.API/README.md

 When contributing, please remember to follow our [code style](https://github.com/Swan/Quaver/blob/release/CODESTYLE.md), so the codebase is consistent across the board.
 If you have any issues with our approaches to structuring/styling our code, feel free to bring this up.

 # LICENSE
-The code in this repository is licensed under the AGPL-3.0.
+The code in this repository is licensed under AGPL-3.0.
 Please see the [LICENSE](https://github.com/Swan/Quaver-API/blob/master/LICENSE) file for more details.